Aeroluna/LunaCoopMod/README.md

 - Reworked Fatal Attraction to no longer make the units uncommandable.
   - No longer disables units attacks, abilities, and movement.
   - Pull strength increased by 20%.
-  - Fixed a bug where Dehaka's Primal Impalers were pulled when burrowed.
+  - Fixed an issue where Dehaka's Primal Impalers were pulled when burrowed.

 The most infurating mutator because it can permastun your units as well as interrupt all their orders.
 The obnoxious stun has been removed and given stronger pull stength as compensation.